c0m4r/neatplan/README.md

 ./deploy.sh
 ```

-If you would like to replace networking with neatplan:
+To replace networking with neatplan at boot time:

 ```bash
 rc-update del networking boot